Edit

 Option 3: Update HTTP headers

-Add custom response header in IIS Manager
+Screenshot that shows adding a custom response header in IIS Manager.

 **Post the Header Addition**\